 Worth a Visit

 Only you get to decide whether a trip out to Canterbury Village for a day is worth your time.
 But if you live nearby in Michigan, give it a chance!
-And for locals in Lake Orion you really cannot beat Olde World Canterbury Village for cheap and easy entertainment on a slow weekend.
-The village is most active and decorated at Christmas, of course.
-More festivals occur during the summer.
-It's up to you!
+And for locals in Lake Orion you really can't beat this little village for cheap and easy entertainment on a slow weekend.
+May there be many more years ahead for this historical shopping and entertainment destination!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.